samuelsonric/PolynomialOptimization.jl/docs/src/index.md

 with version 9), [COSMO](https://oxfordcontrol.github.io/COSMO.jl/stable/),
 and [Hypatia](https://github.com/chriscoey/Hypatia.jl), without using `JuMP`.
 Despite `JuMP` being very performant for a modelling framework, it introduces a significant overhead that is omitted in this way.
+It also features a pure Julia implementation of the large-scale [primal SpectralBundle method](https://doi.org/10.48550/arXiv.2307.07651) by Liao et al.

 ## Overview
 ```@contents